NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 # 🏗️ Project Architecture
 <img width="580" height="386" alt="image" src="https://github.com/user-attachments/assets/b48c92f6-48a7-45e9-8cc4-a077ea43a5ad" />

+# 🌐 Application Flow (High-Level)

+* Requests from the internet first hit a reverse proxy (server-side), which:

+  ✅ Validates traffic

+  ⚖️ Load balances requests

+  🔀 Routes them to the frontend service

+* The frontend serves the UI and communicates with backend microservices over HTTP/gRPC.

+* Microservices handle specific business logic like:

+🛒 Cart

+🚚 Shipping

+💳 Payment

+📦 Product Catalog

+✉️ Email, etc.

+* A React Native mobile app interacts with the backend via the same APIs.

+* A load generator simulates user traffic for testing and observability.

 # 🎨 Design Questions I Got When I Started

 # 🤔 Why choose microservice architecture over monolithic?
-Scalability: Microservices allow independent scaling of components based on demand, unlike monoliths which scale as a whole.
+* Scalability: Microservices allow independent scaling of components based on demand, unlike monoliths which scale as a whole.
-Flexibility: Different services can use different technologies best suited for their tasks.
+* Flexibility: Different services can use different technologies best suited for their tasks.
-Faster Deployment: Smaller, focused teams can develop, test, and deploy services independently, speeding up release cycles.
+* Faster Deployment: Smaller, focused teams can develop, test, and deploy services independently, speeding up release cycles.
-Fault Isolation: Failures in one microservice don’t necessarily bring down the entire system.
+* Fault Isolation: Failures in one microservice don’t necessarily bring down the entire system.

 # ⚖️ Can’t I use a load balancer instead of a reverse proxy?
-Load balancer distributes incoming traffic across multiple servers using simple algorithms (e.g., round-robin), ensuring even load distribution.
+* Load balancer distributes incoming traffic across multiple servers using simple algorithms (e.g., round-robin), ensuring even load distribution.
-Reverse proxy can act as a load balancer but offers additional features like User authentication and validation, URL interception and routing, SSL termination and Caching
+* Reverse proxy can act as a load balancer but offers additional features like User authentication and validation(example block this ip address), URL interception and smart    routing, SSL termination and Caching
 In short, a reverse proxy not only balances load but also adds flexibility and security layers, making it a more versatile choice.

-🔍 For a detailed explanation of Monolithic architecture & Proxies, please check the Prerequisites folder.
+# 🔍 For a detailed explanation of Monolithic architecture & Proxies, please check the Prerequisites folder.